 Virtual-reality trends—from revolutionizing designer-client communication to improving construction-site performance—combine complex data and increasingly accurate (and vivid) visualizations in ways that will ultimately transform industries.
 Here are nine recent stories about VR, AR, and MR that will change how you look at the future of making things.

-As Autodesk Fellow Phil Bernstein sees it, VR and big data will play a huge role in the evolution of building design.
+As Autodesk Fellow Phil Bernstein sees it, the future of VR and big data will play a huge role in the evolution of building design.
 Immersive VR empowers architects to make data-based decisions before the concrete is poured, and behavioral modeling promises to yield rich information about how a building will really be used.
 From hospitals to college campuses, that means more efficient buildings, reduced construction and maintenance costs, and happier constituents.

 In the two decades since Starbucks opened stores in Japan, the company has steadily worked to redesign those locations to suit local tastes and culture, creating engaging third places with a distinct Japanese flavor.
 Starbucks’ architects design faster and more cost effectively by showing stakeholders highly accurate VR models.
 “In discussions with builders, operational staff, and other divisions who needed to understand our designs, we had to explain certain parts with only a mental image for reference,” says Mayu Takashima, head of the design team.
 “Now we can use VR to share ideas in real time, which I expect will help us to build consensus over the course of our work.”